 The registration tab will show the list of applicants, and control the application phase of the programme builder.

 Open and close dates apply only to the application period, and not to the programme length.
-Once active the programme will be available in Programme available menu header.
+Once active the programme will be available in the Programme available menu header.
 The programme will automatically close after the last day.
 This will stop further applications.

 Required form is used to build an admissions form using form builder, and then use this as part of the programme application module.
 You can have different admission forms for your programmes, depending on the target audience. (e.g. One for direct student application, one for parent submitters).
 You can also determine where you would like to place the accepted students.
 Create classes within a school level, and select as appropriate.
-It maybe a good idea for better student management to create classes based on programme type.
+It may be a good idea for better student management to create classes based on programme type.

 You can also determine the capacity min/max values for the programme, and decide whether to accept late requests and create a waiting list or simply close applications once the capacity has been reached.